Promote Us to Your Students

 Paste this blurb or one with similar language into your syllabus:

 Take advantage of the Writing Center space and peer consultants as you work on written assignments in this course.
-You can book free 45-minute appointment to meet with a tutor on Zoom or to submit a draft for written feedback.
-Tutors will work with you on any phase of a writing project.
+You can book a free 45-minute appointment to meet with a consultant in person or on Zoom or to submit a draft for written feedback.
+Consultants will work with you on any phase of a writing project.
 They can help you develop your ideas, provide feedback on a draft, answer your questions, and show you strategies for brainstorming, organizing, drafting, revising, and editing.
 Schedule your appointment to allow plenty of time for revising your paper afterwards.
 To make an appointment, go to writingcenter.gmu.edu, register with the center, and make an appointment using the online scheduler.
 Watch this short video (https://youtu.be/LA-B0Szoe28) for more detailed guidance on making an appointment, and send any questions email@example.com.